 You can be sure that if this kind of situation is commonplace in your work environment, things are going to go downhill fast.
 Turnover will be rampant and the finances and productivity of the organization will feel the brunt.
 This situation of publicly shaming an employee is an ego problem that needs to be dealt with quickly.
 Clear communication of expectations and effective attitude training need to be a part of the solution.

 Failure to Ask Employees Their Opinion

 Once again, this is a very frequent situation in workplaces of all kinds.
-Leaving employees out of the decision making process or anything involving the organization leaves employees feeling that their input is not needed or appreciated.
+Leaving employees out of the decision making the process or anything involving the organization leaves employees feeling that their input is not needed or appreciated.
 It is also a source of disgruntlement and powerlessness felt among employees since they are left on the receiving end of any decisions and changes.

 Failure To Inform Employees of Their Progress

 We all want to know how we are doing with respect to our skills.
 It is important for us to know that we are doing a good job and that our work and our improvements are noticed.
 We need a scoreboard of sorts to help us measure where we have been and we are now.
 Most people are sincerely interested in improving and learning.
 So, when there is a working environment that fails to highlight progress, employees may question whether or not they are working to expectations and whether or not they are improving.

 When employers give regular feedback to their employees in a constructive manner, it gives the employees an opportunity to adjust and correct any errors or weaknesses.
 The failure to inform employees of their progress is simply a failure to value the importance of good interpersonal communication and a failure to view employees as team members rather than just workers.
 Everyone needs feedback on how they are doing.